 Because she is not happy and satisfied with her life, should we hurt her back?
 No. But we can always choose to be compassionate and move on.
 Let her harsh words fall on our deaf ears, and keep doing what we think is best.

 Why are mothers always angry?

-Because things are not controllable on her side.
-Anger is correlated with anxiety and fears.
-When things are out of control, she is anxious it would will get worse.
+Because things are not controllable on her side, anger is correlated with anxiety and fear.
+When things are out of control, she is anxious it would get worse.
 We understand that handling many things at once is frustrating for your mom.
 But transmitting her emotional issues to her children isn’t wise either.

 - Things Your Teenage Daughter Should Know about Dating and Relationships - March 27, 2023

 - Conflict Resolution Tips for Teens Dealing with Angry Moms - March 24, 2023